zyberspace/php-telegram-cli-client/README.md

 ./bin/telegram-cli --json -dWS /tmp/tg.sck &
 ```

-If you run the telegram-cli under another user than your php-script and you are using linux, you need to change the rights of the socket so that the php-script can access it.
+If you run the telegram-cli under another user than your php-script and you are using linux, you need to change the rights of the socket so that the php-script can access it (thanks to @dennydai for this!).
 For example, add both to a `telegram`-group and then do

 ```shell
 chown :telegram /tmp/tg.sck